snowhalationmkii/BS811X_I2C/README.md

 Return number of first pressed key. return `0` if none key is pressed
 - `bool getKey_passive(uint8_t key);`\
-Return true if a key is pressed param key Number of a key
+Return true if a key is pressed. param key Number of a key
 - `bool getKey_edge(uint8_t direction, uint8_t key) ;`\
 Return true if a edge is detected.